Don’t keep on driving until the tank is almost empty.

 All said and done, we realize that sometimes there are just days when we simply forget things.
 If that happens, do not panic if your car splutters to a stop.
 Keep our contact close - you can dial us at 1800-888-505 (SOS).
 We will send you someone to help you refuel.

-And when our app is out, download and use it.
+Download ROGER today and register it.
 So you will never drive alone again.